 The feedback provided through the public consultation period on the issues papers will be analysed and reported to Council, together with the possible directions for the local planning strategy.

 Attachment 1 Issues Papers.
 Attachment 2 Process Plan

-That Council ENDORSES the Issues Papers forming Attachment 1 to this Report, for public feedback for a period of 60 days.
+OFFICER'S RECOMMENDATION: That Council ENDORSES the Issues Papers forming Attachment 1 to Report CJ104-06/07, for public feedback for a period of 60 days.